 Cast off

-Flatten this piece and cinch both ends, secure and hide loose ends inside.
+Flatten and cinch each end.
+Sew each end to secure the cinch and hide loose ends inside the foot.

 Cast off